-You can use synonyms, but I mean other words as well.
+You can use synonyms, as it will always help your SEO.
+But I mean other relatable words as well.
 Words that you would naturally use to describe what you’re talking about.

 Let’s say your blog post is about “Apple”.
 Are you talking about apple the fruit?
 Apple the brand?
 Or possibly Apple the name?

 For instance, if you’re talking about Apple the fruit, you’re probably using descriptive words like:

 - the tartness of green apples vs red ones